shehreendheda/katacoda-scenarios/logsprocess/logspipeline/intro.md

-In this activity, you will create a custom pipeline with mutliple processors to process logs from an apache service using the following steps:
+In this activity, you will create a custom pipeline with mutliiple processors to process logs from an apache service using the following steps:

 1. Creating the Custom Pipeline
 2. Adding a Grok Parser